gmulhearn/mixo/README.md

 # Mixo
-Mixo is a service and webapp for creating, managing and seamlessly listening to music playlist with content from both Spotify and Youtube.
+Mixo is a service and webapp for creating, managing and seamlessly listening to music playlists with content from both Spotify and Youtube.

 ## Features
 ### Playlist Management